Aleksander9191/SecurityProjects/index.md

 grep "Failed password" /var/log/auth.log | awk '{print $11}' | sort | uniq -c

 ```
-this variation show number of attempted logins and its ports
+this variation shows number of attempted logins and its ports (in this case we had 2 attemps on every shown port)

 ```Bash
 grep "Failed password" /var/log/auth.log | awk '{print $9}' | sort | uniq -c
 ```
-this one number of attempts from a specific IP
+this on the other hand shows number of attempts from a specific IP

 ![Branching](https://github.com/Aleksander9191/SecurityProjects/blob/404a5359aa953f7ef4e3be1ae1fd9f9b97a00aa1/grep.png)